|

 As you can perhaps see from my paintings, recently I have been concentrating largely on the genre of still life, but I also have considerable experience of figure and portrait painting.
 I continue to work on portraits whenever possible as I find the differences in approach to each discipline helps to maintain variety in my work.

 What intrigues me about still life is that it’s essentially about an implied human presence.
-The way objects can create a narrative value far beyond their individual worth simply by their relationships to each other in the same space.
+The way objects can create a narrative value beyond their individual worth simply by their relationships to each other in the same space.
 They can even suggest a sense of place and time without anything being directly stated.